ayesc9000/AyesCNET/_pages/about.md

 title: About
 ---

-<p>I'm a senior year high school student, preparing to start college.
-I work on
-small software projects as a hobby, and I have a passion for all things technology and engineering related.</p>
+I'm a senior year high school student, preparing to start college.
+I work on small software projects as a hobby, and I have a passion for all things technology and engineering related.

-<p>I'm currently working on my Discord bot Onyix.
+I'm currently working on my Discord bot Onyix.
 It's written in C# using dsharpplus.
-I might revive some of my older projects in the future, but I can't be bothered to right now :p</p>
+I might revive some of my older projects in the future, but I can't be bothered to right now :p